What costs are covered in the Residence Charge?

 How much notice do I need to give if I wish to live out?

-Graduates are required to sign an Occupancy Agreement for 50 weeks (22 September 2018 - 07 September 2019).
-If an occupant wishes to move out they are required to give at least one full term’s notice, except in the summer Long Vacation Term (22 June - 07 September), when 4 weeks’ notice is required.
+Postgraduates are required to sign an Occupancy Agreement for either three terms (Michaelmas, Lent and Easter) or 50 weeks (18 September 2021-03 September 2022).
+If an occupant wishes to move out they are required to give at least one full term’s notice, except in the summer Long Vacation Term, when 4 weeks’ notice is required.
 Full details of the notice requirements are included in the Occupancy Agreement.

 Can I have a fridge in my room?
 Can I put posters on the walls?